Clara Maffei

-Elena Clara Antonia Carrara Spinelli (13 March 1814, in Bergamo – 13 July 1886, in Milan) was an Italian woman of letters and backer of the Risorgimento, usually known by her married name of countess Clara Maffei or Chiarina Maffei.
+Elena Clara Antonia Carrara Spinelli (13 March 1814 in Bergamo – 13 July 1886 in Milan), usually known by her married name of countess Clara Maffei or Chiarina Maffei, was an Italian woman of letters and backer of the Risorgimento.

 Life

 At 17 years old she married Andrea Maffei, but they separated by mutual consent on 15 June 1846.
 She had a long and lasting relationship with Carlo Tenca.